ordina-jworks/ordina-jworks.github.io/_posts/2021-02-17-Out-With-The-Old.md

 As there are numerous obstacles that can be encountered on the road to innovative products, these organizations accept the shared benefits to reduce the impact these obstacles also called barriers will have on them.

 The obstacles can be grouped into four overall categories:
-* Financial Barriers: R&D can be a costly affair, and can be too much for your organization zo bear alone.
-So to be able to divide costs of innovation, even resulting in a split profit could be preferable over not pursuing innovation, and sticking with sustaining your products for the foreseeable future.
+* Financial Barriers: R&D can be a costly affair, and can be too much for your organization to bear alone.
+So to be able to divide costs of innovation, even if it results in a split profit, could be preferable over not pursuing innovation, and sticking with sustaining your products for the foreseeable future.
 * Unpredictable Success: Success of innovative products is hard to predict.
 This could complicate finding willing business sponsors or investors from outside the organization.
 The return on investment (ROI) has been a mainstay in building business cases, and it is almost impossible to calculate for innovation.
 Thus, spreading the cost and risks through sharing the effort can help in this department.
 * Missing Marketing Skills: Producing a viable innovative product is one thing.
 Being able to convince your customers that they need it is another.
 The marketing team that will help your product become the new need-to-have product should have the same innovative mindset as your innovation team.
 Seeking these marketing skills outside your organization might be just what the doctor ordered.
 * Management Barriers: Missing the innovation leaders within the organization can slow the progress made by the innovation initiatives.
 Looking for these innovation managers in an organization that is willing to cooperate can lessen the hurt with this barrier.